-"The noise term $NeDT{retrieval}(\nu)$ for the trend retrievals is now the uncertainty that naturally arises from the inter-annual variability when doing the linear trend fitting and lag-1 autocorrelations used in Equation 2."
+"The noise term $NeDT{retrieval}(\nu)$ for the trend retrievals is now the uncertainty that naturally arises from the inter-annual variability when doing the linear trend fitting shown in Equation 2."

 13) Line 597.
 "For completeness we note that a sequential retrieval (see for example Smith and Barnet (2020)) produces very similar geophysical trends."
 This sentence should be re-written somehow, because as-is it can be interpreted that the sequential retrievals of Smith and Barnet give very similar geophysical trends.